-Children’s Day (Kodomo no Hi) is a national holiday in Japan, celebrated annually on May 5th every year, also making it the last holiday of Golden Week.
+Children’s Day (Kodomo no Hi) is a national holiday and festival celebrated in Japan on May 5th every year – also making it the last holiday of Golden Week.
 As the name suggests, it’s a day to celebrate and pray for the growth of children.
 But there’s a lot more about its origins and customs that you may not know.
 Take a closer look with us at how Japanese people celebrate this day!

 The Origin of Japanese Children’s Day